 When The Going Gets Tough …

-If you’ve never mounted a monitor before or have limited experience doing so, then the situation may seem foreign to you.
+If you've never mounted a monitor before or have limited experience doing so, then the situation may seem foreign to you.
 Generally, the process is quick and simple, requiring nothing more than a few hand tools.
-Monitors have holes located in the back, which need to be aligned to the corresponding holes located on a mounting bracket.
-Connect the two with a few screws, and you’re all set.
+Monitors have holes in the back, which must be aligned to the corresponding holes located on a mounting bracket.
+Connect the two with a few screws, and you're all set.

 … The Tough Get Creative!

-Displaying multiple screens on an individual mount is preferred by many businesses, due in part to its cost-effectiveness.
+Displaying multiple screens on an individual mount is preferred by many businesses due in part to its cost-effectiveness.
 But since our mounts are built to very specific guidelines, a bit of creativity may be required for those instances that may be out of the ordinary.

-One such case is when there’s a need to display three separate monitors in a vertically stacked, one-on-top-of-the-other setup.
-If the mounting holes happen to be located near the top of the screens, we have a quick and simple fix.
+One such case is when there's a need to display three separate monitors in a vertically stacked, one-on-top-of-the-other setup.
+If the mounting holes happen to be located near the top of the screens, we have a quick and straightforward fix.

 Never Say Never

 It may seem daunting, challenging, or even downright impossible.
 But if you have monitors that need to be mounted, rest assured that we have a solution to fit your specific needs!
-And if you’re worried about potentially causing damage to either your screens or your mounting surfaces, send us a message before you begin any work and we’ll be glad to walk you through the process.
+And if you're worried about potentially causing damage to either your screens or your mounting surfaces, send us a message before you begin any work, and we'll be glad to walk you through the process.